 Research Group Microbial Molecular Evolution

 The research in the Microbial Molecular Evolution group combines laboratory experiments, computational methods and mathematical modeling to study the evolution of bacteria, viruses and selfish genetic elements.
-The research in the group focuses on three main topics: (1) the predictability and dynamics of evolution during early adaptation to a new environment; (2) the ecology and evolution of REPIN populations in bacterial genomes; and (3) the functional significance of the REPIN-RAYT system for bacteria.
+The research in the group focuses on three main topics: (1) The evolution of phage resistance in bacteria; (2) the ecology and evolution of REPIN populations in bacterial genomes; and (3) the functional significance of the REPIN-RAYT system for bacteria.

 The ecology of REPIN populations

 We have recently demonstrated that short repetitive sequences in bacterial genomes (REPINs) can be modeled as evolving populations (Genetics paper).
 Different to most other natural populations, an entire REPIN population evolves in a single bacterial genome.
 Hence by sequencing a bacterial genome we can attain a snap shot of the exact composition of a REPIN population.
 Similar to other natural populations, REPIN populations interact with their environment.
 We will study interactions such as competition and cooperation between populations, population decline and population growth.
 Our first study will focus on tracking the evolution of a single REPIN population through a number of P. fluorescens genomes and explore the alternative evolutionary paths this population has taken as the different P. fluorescens strains have diverged over time.